 - Slide your sleeping bag inside, ensuring the top and bottom align with the top and bottom of the sack.

 - Wriggle into your sleeping bag and pull the hood of the bivvy sack over your head.

 - Zip up the bivvy sack, leaving a small gap for ventilation.

-This type of bivy sack is versatile enough to be used as a survival poncho or tarp, as well as a survival shelter.
+This type of bivy sack is versatile enough to be used as a survival poncho or tarp and a survival shelter.
 For the average person, it’s also large enough that you can sit up in it while preparing food.

-On the downside, it’s tricky to get enough ventilation when the cover of the bivy sack is resting on your face.
+On the downside, getting enough ventilation is tricky when the cover of the bivy sack is resting on your face.
 In damp weather conditions, this can cause condensation to accumulate inside, making you and whatever you’re sleeping in uncomfortably clammy.
 Read more about this in our guide to mylar space blankets.

 Setting Up A Face-Lifter Bivy Sack